 \section{Matter coupled $F(4)$ gauged supergravity}

 In this section, we review the construction and relevant formulae for the matter coupled $F(4)$ gauged supergravity.
 Although we will work with the metric signature $(-+++++)$, most of the notations and conventions used in this work will be closely parallel to those given in \cite{F4SUGRA1} and \cite{F4SUGRA2}.
 We refer the reader to these references for a beautiful geometric construction.
-The theory can be obtained from a truncation of the maximal gauged supergravity in six dimensions.
-Moreover, the gaugings can be described in an $O(1,1)\times SO(4,n)$ covariant form using the embedding tensor formalism \cite{Henning_6DN4}.
+Some gaugings of this theory can be obtained from a truncation of the maximal gauged supergravity in six dimensions.
+Moreover, these gaugings can be described in an $O(1,1)\times SO(4,n)$ covariant form using the embedding tensor formalism \cite{Henning_6DN4}.
 However, in this paper, we will restrict ourselves to the construction of \cite{F4SUGRA1} and \cite{F4SUGRA2}.